natacast/topology_notes/src/day1.rst

 **Definition 1.2** *(Principal Filter).
 Let* ``X`` *a set and* ``A ⊆ X`` *a subset.
 We define the principal filter as the subset* ``{t ∈ 𝓟(X) | s ⊆ t}``, *and from now onwards, it will be denoted as* ``P(A)``.

 We have introduced a definition of what we have supposed to be a particular type of filter.
-Now it should be natural to prove that it fulfils the conditions for being a filter.
+Now, we should prove that it fulfils the conditions for being a filter.

 **Proposition 1.3** *Let* ``X`` *a set.
 For all* ``A ⊆ X`` *subsets, the principal filter of* ``A`` *is a filter.*